Fewer cuts, same hope: new surgery for colon cancer tested

 Summary

-This study compares a newer, less invasive type of surgery (reduced-port laparoscopy) to the standard approach for people with colon or upper rectal cancer.
-The goal is to see if the reduced-port method is just as safe and effective, while possibly causing less pain and speeding up recovery.
-About 500 adults aged 18-80 with non-metastatic colorectal cancer are taking part.
+This study compares a newer, less invasive surgery (reduced-port laparoscopy) to standard laparoscopic surgery for people with colon or upper rectal cancer.
+The goal is to see if the newer approach is as safe and effective, while possibly causing less pain and faster recovery.
+500 adults aged 18-80 with non-metastatic colorectal cancer are taking part.

 Get updates